MediaComem/comem-archidep/ex/docker-static.md

+# Containerize an in-development static site using Docker

+In this exercise, you will apply your knowledge of Docker and Linux administration to containerize a static site built with the Parcel JavaScript bundler.
+The site you will be containerizing is a completed version of your final ProgWeb challenge.

+You can complete this exercise directly on your local machine; there is **no** need to connect to your Azure VM.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->